p4zuu/p4zuu.github.io/_posts/2024-05-28-kernel-insn-fuzzing.md

 [15.35.5 #VC Exception in AMD manual](https://www.amd.com/content/dam/amd/en/documents/processor-tech-docs/programmer-references/24593.pdf)).
 Some VM-exits (Non-Automatic Exits or NAE, cf
-[Table 7: List of Supported Non-Automatic Events](https://www.amd.com/content/dam/amd/en/documents/epyc-technical-docs/specifications/56421.pdf)) requires the hypervisor to modify the guest's registers (eg. CPUID result is stored in rax, rbx, rcx and rdx).
+[Table 7: List of Supported Non-Automatic Events](https://www.amd.com/content/dam/amd/en/documents/epyc-technical-docs/specifications/56421.pdf)) require the hypervisor to modify the guest's registers (eg. CPUID result is stored in RAX, RBX, RCX and RDX).
 However, the hypervisor can't do this since the registers state is encrypted (and integrity protected for SEV-SNP).
 So when a NAE exits occurs in the guest, the CPU raises a #VC, handled by the guest kernel by setting up a communication channel with the hypervisor, but this is